 To Jeans or Not to Jeans?

-While jeans are one of the traveling must haves for women, whether or not to pack jeans really depends on where and when you’re going.
+Jeans are a must-have for most women, but whether to pack jeans really depends on where and when you’re going.

 If you prefer a traditional tech trouser, take a look at these convertible travel pants women might actually like!

 Still can’t make up your mind?
 Don’t worry!
 You can always buy a cheap pair of leggings or jeans almost anywhere since it’s just as big a fashion staple internationally as it is at home.
-And don’t forget the number one travel rule of packing: wear what makes you happy!
+And don’t forget the No. 1 travel rule of packing: Wear what makes you happy!

 Do you travel with jeans, jeggings, or leggings?
 Why or why not?
-Please comment and don’t forget to share this post on Facebook, Twitter, or Pinterest.
-Thanks for reading!
+Please comment below!

 For more tips, please read:

 - The Best Travel Pants for Women